Lorekeeper

 4. AI Dungeon -- Best for Freeform Narrative

 AI Dungeon ( aidungeon.com) is the original.
 It launched in 2019 as a research project and accidentally became the platform that introduced millions of people to the idea of AI-generated interactive fiction.
 In 2026, it remains the gold standard for freeform narrative freedom -- no genre constraints, no rule system, no limits on what you can try.
+If you are coming from AI Dungeon and want to see how dedicated platforms compare, check our best AI Dungeon alternatives roundup.

 Our LoreKeeper vs AI Dungeon comparison goes deeper on this.
 The core trade-off: AI Dungeon gives you maximum narrative freedom; LoreKeeper gives you a real game with actual mechanics.
 They serve different needs and are not really competing for the same player.